 May 10, 2014

-Bring your shells, rocks, insects, feathers, bones, and artifacts to the annual Identification Day.
-Museum scientists will attempt to identify your discoveries while showing you some specimens from their own collections.
-Items identified in previous years have included a whale jawbone, a green beetle bracelet from Brazil, and a 5,000-year-old stone spear point from Morocco.
-What could your object be?
+Inspired by the legacy of Theodore Roosevelt, the Museum celebrates the importance of natural history collections by inviting visitors to bring in their own specimens to our annual Identification Day.
+Bring your shells, rocks, insects, feathers, bones, and artifacts to be identified by Museum scientists and explore rarely seen objects from the Museum’s collection.
+Scientists will attempt to identify your discoveries and provide a certificate of identification.
+Items identified in previous years have included a whale jawbone, a green-beetle bracelet from Brazil, and a 5,000-year-old stone spear point from Morocco.

 NOTE: NO APPRAISALS WILL BE GIVEN, AND GEMSTONES WILL NOT BE IDENTIFIED.